tryashtar/ti84-stuff/README.md

-A collection of some of the TI-Basic programs I wrote on my TI-84 mostly during 2016 and 2017.
+A collection of some of the TI-Basic programs I wrote on my TI-84 mostly between 2014 and 2017.

 The compiled tokenized `.8xp` files are provided as well as the source code in text form.